bashtavenko/CodeVision/README.md

 * JavaScript files indexed as text.
 Common third party libraries are excluded
 * SQL files indexed as text

+##Dependency Graph
+This part of the solution helps answering question of what dependencies a given module has and what other modules depend on it.
+Modules are collectied by using Roslyn, then added to digraph that is searched through front end.

+Digraph is persisted in SQL database.

+##Nugets
+View projects in which a given Nuget package is installed.
+Nuget - project dependencies are discovered during code analysis of master source tree.

+##Data Dictionary
+Data dictionary is digraph of SQL Server objects (databases, tables, columns and stored procedures.)
+These objects are discovered from live version of SQL Server, addeded to digraph which then is persisted in database.
+Objects can be searched, but most importantly, they can be annotated with custom properties like comments and flags.

 ###Local Setup

 1. Run all unit tests.
 This will build the search index based on the included sample files